ocean-color-ac-challenge/beam-meris-ac/README.md

 Below the "Process List" click on _BEAM Atmos Correction_

-Fill the parameters and click submit:
+Fill the parameters and click submit.